thymikee/jest-preset-angular/README.md

 * `"testMatch"` – we want to run Jest on files that matches this glob
 * `"moduleFileExtensions"` – our modules are TypeScript and JavaScript files
 * `"moduleNameMapper"` – if you're using absolute imports here's how to tell Jest where to look for them; uses regex
-* `"setupTestFrameworkScriptFile"` – this is the heart of our config, in this file we'll setup and patch environment within tests are running
+* `"setupFilesAfterEnv"` – this is the heart of our config, in this file we'll setup and patch environment within tests are running
 * `"transformIgnorePatterns"` – unfortunately some modules (like @ngrx ) are released as TypeScript files, not pure JavaScript; in such cases we cannot ignore them (all node_modules are ignored by default), so they can be transformed through TS compiler like any other module in our project.

 ## [AST Transformer](https://github.com/thymikee/jest-preset-angular/blob/master/src/InlineHtmlStripStylesTransformer.ts)